Reporting Boundary: Birmingham site operations

 (Ray Hall Lane, Great Barr, Birmingham B43 6JF)

-Emission sources: Electricity, T&D Losses, Natural Gas, Refrigerants, Other Fuels, Water, Business Travel, Commuting, Waste, Paper, Homeworking (excluded from footprint)
+Emission Sources: Electricity, T&D Losses, Natural Gas, Other Fuels, Water, Business Travel, Commuting, Waste, Paper, Homeworking (excluded from footprint)

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

 We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 7 SDG.

 Birmingham County Football Association (BCFA) are the Regional Governing Body for football, part of the national Football Associations network of 48 County FA’s.
 In June 2021, they launched the first of its kind sustainability project: Save Today, Play Tomorrow.

 BCFA are in their first year of Planet Mark Business Certification, and with their current initiatives, are already at Stage One of their Net Zero journey, with commitments to be Net Zero across the Association by 2030.

 For the Football industry, travel and transport are the biggest carbon challenges.
 By adopting an agile workplace for staff and, with Liftshare, they have launched the first ever car-sharing scheme in grassroots football, to encourage and change behaviours on how c.80K participants travel to and from training and matchday.